RemoHz/Angular2-Learning-from-Zero/README.md

           @Output('favorite-change') change = new EventEmitter();  // Define 'change' event emitter

           onClick() {
-              this.change.emit({ newValue: this.isFavorite });    // Publish 'change' event, the value is object
+              this.change.emit({ newValue: this.isFavorite });    // Publish 'change' event, the type is object
           }
       }
       ```